why-not-try-calmer/openSUSE-docs-revamped-temp/CONTRIBUTING.md

 When you are done working, go through the checklist before opening a Pull Request against our repository.

 __Checklist__:
-1. When doing `git checkout -b <meaningful name> <...>`, did you make sure that `meaningful name` satisfied the schema described under __Branches__ below?
+[] When doing `git checkout -b <meaningful name> <...>`, did you make sure that `meaningful name` satisfied the schema described under __Branches__ below?
 If not, you can still rename it using `git branch -m <new name that satsfies the schema> `.
-2. Have you followed the style guidelines below under __Style__?
+[] Have you followed the style guidelines below under __Style__?
-3. If you have added a new article:
+[] If you have added a new article:
   * a) did it land in `/project/docs`?
 If not, move it there.
   * b) have you added it to [table of contents](https://github.com/openSUSE/openSUSE-docs-revamped/blob/dev/ToC.md)?
 Just follow the examples already there.
 The urls look like `https://github.com/openSUSE/openSUSE-docs-revamped/blob/dev/<some file.md>`
-4. Have you tested your work?
-If not consider the __Building and serving the docs__ section above.
+[] Have you tested your work?
+If not consider the __Clone, edit, test__ section above.
-5. Are you going to make your PR editabled for us?
+[] Are you going to make your PR editabled for us?
 If you don't know how, you will have to check the `Allow edits from maintainers` checkbox on the Pull Request screen, in GitHub.
 Otherwise we won't be able to work with you on your PR.

 ## Formal constraints
 ### Branches